 Initial Investment Considerations

-Software licensing costs depends on the provider, setup type (like cloud or on-site) and included features.
+- Software licensing costs depend on the provider, setup type and included features.
+Consider both upfront costs and ongoing subscription fees.

 Return on Investment Calculations